Here I hope to answer any questions you may have about breeding practices. I have set it up in a Question and Answer format.

 Q) Why do you sell your pups with "full" registration?
 Don't you worry that they might be bred?

-A) No!
-I'm not!
-To be honest, I think those breeders who sell ALL their pups with limited registration are doing NOTHING to help the overall health and well being of dogs, nor are they helping the sport of dog shows and trials which is in bad shape today.
+A) To be honest, I think those breeders who sell ALL their pups with limited registration are doing NOTHING to help the overall health and well being of dogs, nor are they helping the sport of purebred dog shows and trials which is in bad shape today.
+I breed "foundation quality dogs"; that means dogs worthy of being used to be the foundation of a kennel.
+Of course not all pups in a litter are foundation quality, and in those cases the pup is sold with a limited registration.

-When I decide to take up breeding my favorite breeds, I found it surprisingly difficult to locate a pup for a reasonable price from a breeder who bothered to health check.
-Some "show" breeders did health check, but would not sell me a pup with full registration as they did not want COMPETITION for puppy sales!
+When I decide to take up breeding my favorite breeds, I found it surprisingly difficult to locate a pup for a reasonable price from a breeder who bothered to do even minimal health checking!
+Some "show" breeders did some health checking, but would not sell me a pup with full registration as they did not want COMPETITION for puppy sales!
 Those who did not health check would sell me a pup, no questions asked, but then I had to foot the bill for all health testing and the heartache if a beloved pup came back as not fit for breeding.
 It is a very frustrating state of affairs.

 So, I decided that since my primary concern was the betterment of my breed, and to produce healthy, sound, health checked and titled dogs for myself and for others looking for the same thing, that I would offer any pup NOT HAVING A SERIOUS FAULT OR HARMFUL GENETICS with full registration.
 In this way, if someone who buys one of my pups decides they do want to breed, I am glad they are using one of my HEALTH TESTED and SOUND dogs to do so, instead of some Craig's List or backyard breeder dog.